$0 Delaware Foster Care Quick-Start Checklist

 Delaware requires an SBI fingerprinted check, an FBI check, and a Child Protection Registry check.
 All adults in your household must complete these.
 If any adult has lived outside Delaware in the past five years, out-of-state registry checks are also required.

-You can begin this process now.
+You can prepare for this process now by collecting address history and confirming the required steps with DFS or your Foster Home Coordinator.
 The SBI check uses the SBI 212B online submission.
 FBI fingerprinting is done through IdentoGO — the key detail is using the correct service code for "Foster Parent - DFS," which is not prominently listed on the IdentoGO website.
 The Delaware Foster Care Licensing Guide provides the exact code and the step-by-step process.

 2. Prepare Your Home